junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas feels the last bit of air leaves his lung and pushes in through Dean's lips.
 His vessel is getting heavier and more mortal, falling onto him -- the real him -- like a skyscraper the size of a Chrysler Building crashing down on an ant.

 He has to get above the water, taking a huge gulp of air, and diving back down, sending them to Dean.
-Every second his lips are pressed onto Dean's, he feels weaker, more tiring, more breathless.
+Every second his lips are pressed onto Dean's, he feels weaker, more tiring, more breathless, more powerless.
 He knows far too well what those sensations mean, but he forces himself to focus only on Dean.
-Dean's still not reacting, his eyes are still closed.
+Dean is still not reacting, his eyes are still closed.
 Cas is so worried, he's almost biting on Dean's lips, just so he can know if Dean would react to pain and wake up.

 The silvery light is fading now, as the light of his grace faints to mere thin thread of light, and the heated sensation recedes to the normal human body temperature, then even lower, because the midnight water is still chilly.
 Dean's lips are cold and unresponsive.

 *Come on, Dean, come back to me.* Cas holds his cheeks, pleading desperately.

-"Thank you, that's all I need," Metatron shows up with a flapping sound of wings, holding out a small glass vial, absorbing Cas's flying grace from the mid-air.
+"Thank you, that's all I need," Metatron shows up with a flapping sound of wings, smiling widely, holding out a small glass vial, gathering Cas's flying grace from the mid-air.

-Cas doesn't even have strength to pick up a blade by now, let alone throwing it at him or stabbing.
-He watches the last thread of his grace flying into Metatron's vial, closed with a click, and there is nothing he can do when he's still holding onto Dean.
+Cas doesn't even have strength to pull himself out of the pool now -- the wet trench coat and jacket are dragging him down, his own body is dragging him down -- let alone picking up a blade to throw it at Metatron or try the stabbing again.
+He watches the last thread of his grace flying into Metatron's vial, closed with a click, and there is nothing he can do as he's still holding onto Dean.

 When Metatron disappears one more time, Cas realizes there's no more force pushing Dean into the water.
-He pulls Dean out of water, and both of them fall to the ground next to the basin, dripping water from hair to shoulder.
+He struggles to pull Dean's head out of water, wiping the dripping water from his hair away from the man's face almost frantically.
+Dean's eyes are still closed, water dripping from his eyelash and the tip of his nose and lips.

+Cas tries to stand up first, but his knees buckle at the heavy weight of the wet pants, and his own feeble exhausted legs tremble too much that Cas fears he might drop Dean's head back into the water accidentally in his attempt.
+So he sits back down on his heels, still kneeling beside Dean, pulling the man up enough to let his lower back lean on his thigh.
+And slowly edging toward the wall of the pool, he manages to let Dean's upper body lean on the wall, and the hips and legs next.

+Only after he makes sure Dean lays safely on the highest level of the steps outside the pool, Cas crawls out of the fountain clumsily himself.
+Both of them completely soaked, dripping water everywhere.

-Cas pants a few seconds to catch his breath, scrambling over to push Dean to lie on his side, patting his back to get his breath through.
+Still panting breathless from all the physical struggle, Cas doesn't waste a second to catch his breath, scrambling over to push Dean to lie on his side, holding his head and patting his back to help get his breath through.

 "Dean.
 Dean -- Dean!" he calls the human's name one after another, patting his back.
+His voice trembles, in the mixed fear and cold.
+He doesn't realize his whole body is trembling.

 Dean spits a large mouthful of water, panting breathlessly, opening his eyes.

-Cas sits back on his heels with huge relief.
+Cas sits back on his heels with overwhelming relief.
 "It worked!"

-Both of them panting breathlessly, all shaky and shivering.
+For the many minutes followed, both of them are shaking and shivering, all they can do is panting and breathing, and suddenly it seems, having an even breath is the most difficult thing to do in the world.

 "You're alive!"
-Cas is so relieved there are almost glinting light in his eyes.
+Cas is so relieved there are glinting light in his eyes.
 He touches his lips unconsciously.

-Dean stares at him, taking in his wet hair and shivering cold body.
+Dean stares at him, taking in his wet hair, soaked clothes, and shivering cold body.
 Angels don't get cold.
 He knows.
 Unless...

 Dean touches his own lips self-consciously, putting the dots together.
-Instantly, guilt and fury devours him. *No, no, no--*
+Instantly, guilt and fury devours him. *No, no, no --*

-He grabs Cas on the shoulders, shaking him.
+He bolts up, grabs Cas on the shoulders, shaking him.
 "What the hell have you done?"

-Cas meets his furious eyes, quickly understanding, the look in his eyes turning to pained and guilty.
+Cas meets his furious eyes, quickly understanding, the brief relieved look in his eyes turning to pain and guilt in less than a second.
 "I'm sorry," he says quietly, flinching in Dean's raised voice.

 "No, no, no --" Dean is shaking his head.
 Actually, his whole body is trembling, too, just like Cas, wet and cold and exhausted.
 But he ignores it all.
 He stares Cas in the eyes, voice so high and panicked that's nearly yelling, "Tell me you didn't do that!
 Tell me you are not a human now!
 Cas, tell me!"

 Heartbrokenly, Cas meets his eyes, then looks down.
 All he can do is to shake his head and say "I'm sorry" again and again.
 He can't bear the fury and pain in Dean's eyes.
 And disappointment, probably, if he's reading it right.
 He doesn't mean to hurt Dean, or violate him when he's unconscious, he really wouldn't.
 Cas thinks.
 But it seems, whatever he does, he'd upset Dean, or hurt him accidentally, or make him angry.
-And now, as a human, Cas realizes, Dean must think he is less useful now, which explains the disappointment -- they would have needed his angel power to save Sam and finish the trials.
+And now, as a human, Cas realizes, Dean must think he is less useful now, which explains the disappointment -- they would have needed his angel power to save Sam and finish the trials and fight against Metatron and Crowley.

 "I can still be useful," Cas whispers carefully, his lips quivering in cold and aching.
 "I promise, I can still be helpful."

 Dean shuts his eyes painfully, his breath broken and shattered.
-"Cas..." he sighs deeply, pain bleeding out in each syllable.
+"Cas..." he sighs deeply, pain bleeding out in every syllable.
 "That's not the point..." he manages, feeling his chest so tight and suffocated that for a moment he thought he's under the water again.
 That's not the point, being useful and helpful is never the point, but how can he make Cas see it?
 How can he even ask for Cas's forgiveness, when it's *his* fault, that Cas just lost all his power and became a human now?
 How can he even start talking about those?

 He opens his eyes, seeing Cas, still kneeling next to him, water dripping from his wet hair onto his trench coat, looking miserable and awful.
-And he suspects himself might be no better.
+And he suspects himself must be no better.

 "Just..." he starts, awfully painfully taking a breath to make the voice comes out as steady as possible.
 "Let's just go back first."
-He can't even bear to look at Cas any longer, for every minute, every look, the reminder of the fact that he's the one that has hurt Cas, doomed Cas, cursed him and drained him over and over again, would kill Dean a little more, like a dagger burying a little deeper in his chest, cutting his heart apart.
-He walks wobbly back, heading toward their motel.
+He can't even bear to look at Cas any longer, for every minute, every look, the reminder of the fact that he's the one that has hurt Cas, condemned Cas, cursed him and drained him over and over again, would kill Dean a little more, like a dagger burying a little deeper in his chest, cutting his heart into smaller shards.

+*Who is he to think he deserves to love an angel?
+Who is he to even dare thinking of using that word "love" to blaspheme the angel?* And now, look what he's done.
+He swore the love on Castiel's name, and by doing so, he pulled Cas down to the earth from the sky.
+Because this is what he does, he ruins and breaks everything.
+Dean walks wobbly, staring at the ground the whole way, heading back toward their motel, utterly quiet.

 Cas hears all the stiffness in his voice, and the way Dean drags himself up from the ground, shakingly heading back, not even looking back at him, not even waiting for him, not even holding him like he would when he was still an angel.
 Cas follows him mutedly, quietly comprehending this non-spoken human social rule.
 The distance between them looks far and cold, filled by chilly wet air -- salty, even, sometimes.
 He stares at Dean's back and thinks he understand, and this is hurting him so much worse than losing all his grace.